monsoonmaelstrom/book2/book2.md

 “It’s not even any good,” Alex scoffs when Reese is done.

-“To be fair,” Reese says, “I think it started out as a joke.
+“To be fair,” Reese responds, “I think it started out as a joke.
 Alexandria was convinced she could make the others believe she could predict the future, and it worked.
 At least with Randall.”

-“So what you’re telling me is he’s even crazier than she is,” I comment, letting my head fall to my arms folded in front of me.
+“So what you’re telling me is he’s even crazier than she is,” I comment, letting my head fall onto my arms folded in front of me.
 The future looks bleak.

-“He’s power hungry, but I wouldn’t say he’s crazy,” Reese says.
+“He’s power hungry, but I wouldn’t say he’s crazy,” Reese replies.

-“You’d have to be crazy to believe something like that,” I say.
+“You’d have to be crazy to believe something like that,” I state.

 “Maybe not if you’re the kind of powerful that lets you reshape reality,” Reese shrugs.
 “That kind of power makes most things seem possible.”